-The restricted stock units were valued based on the closing price of the Company's common stock on the date of issuance and compensation cost is recorded on a straight-line basis over the vesting period.
-The related compensation expense recognized has been reduced by estimated forfeitures.
+The Company issues restricted stock units under the 2000 Plan to employees, non-employee directors and consultants.
+The restricted stock units are valued based on the closing price of the Company's common stock on the date of issuance, and compensation cost is recorded on a straight-line basis over the vesting period.
+The related compensation expense recognized is reduced by estimated forfeitures.
 The Company's estimate of forfeitures is based on historical forfeitures.
+The restricted stock units vest in equal installments over a period of four years.
+For restricted stock units with four year vesting, one-fourth vest annually beginning one year after the issuance date.
+The restricted stock units issued to non-employee directors vest one year after the issuance date.
+The following table outlines the restricted stock and performance restricted stock unit ("PRSU") activity: